-Interest expense for 2009 primarily relates to the \$150 million five-year term loan and the \$240 million of 11.25% senior notes which were issued in the third quarter of 2008 in connection with the spin-off from IAC.
-Additionally, interest expense for the six months ended June 30, 2009 includes the cost of the \$20 million draw on the credit facility.
+Interest expense for all periods presented primarily relates to the \$150 million five-year term loan and the \$240 million of 11.25% senior notes which were issued in the third quarter of 2008 in connection with the spin-off from IAC.
+Additionally, interest expense for the nine months ended September 30, 2009 includes the cost of the \$20 million draw on the credit facility.
 HSNi repaid the outstanding balance on the revolving credit facility during the first quarter of 2009.
+The increase in interest expense for the three and nine month periods in 2009 compared to 2008 is attributable to the longer period in which the debt was outstanding, offset slightly by the lower interest rate on the term loan in 2009.